Health and Biotechnology

 Overview

 The skills of chemical engineers are uniquely suited to developing next-generation solutions to persistent health challenges.
-UW ChemE boasts strong cross-disciplinary work with medical researchers in the design of smarter therapeutics, targeted drug delivery systems, and better diagnostics.
+UW ChemE boasts strong cross-disciplinary collaborations with medical researchers in the design of smarter therapeutics, targeted drug delivery systems, and improved diagnostics.
 Our faculty also conduct research in systems and synthetic biology, as well as metabolic, biomolecular, and protein engineering.

 Image: A Euclidean distance transform of a confocal microscopy image of microglia cells taken in a rat organotypic brain slice model.
 The colors are scaled to represent the distance away from a cell surface.
 Created by Chad Curtis for the 2019 Science & Engineering as Art Competition